How are The Montie Awards nominees and winners chosen?

 - The CPA will tally all the scores, determine the nominees, who will then be notified about a week after the last show has run.
 The CPA will also determine the winners and place each in a sealed envelope that is only to be opened the night of the awards show where they will be announced.

 - The CPA will calculate the top three highest averages from each performance and production category.
-Those top three averages will be the nominees with the highest average as the winner.
+Those top four averages will be the nominees with the highest average as the winner.
+(Prior to 2018 ceremony, only three nominees were selected.)

 - The average is based on a point scale from one to 10.
 A score of one is the worst possible score and 10 the best.
 A score of five is described as what the judges expect going into the show — good community theater.
 A score of 10 would be the judges “wanting to pay to hire the performer themselves to go on Broadway.”
 They are instructed that there should be few, if any, scores of one or 10.
 Judges also have the option to award fractions of points (i.e. 4.5, 9.5, etc.), which will prevent ties in most cases.